 Get started: what to expect in the first appointment

-On a practical note – I’ll ask you to wait in the waiting area and I’ll come find you at the time we’ve arranged.
-There are magazines to read and music.
-It is a space shared with other therapists so there might be people coming and going.

-- what brings you to counselling

-Get started: what to expect in the first appointment

 At the time we’ve arranged, I’ll come find you in the waiting area.
 (Please see my contact page for details on how to find my office in Melrose Church).
 There are magazines to read and music.
 It is a space shared with other therapists so there might be people coming and going.

 - what brings you to counselling